Rhodes Scholar Groups

 Convenors: Angela Yu; Abi Kulshrestha; Sean Lau;

-RHODES BALL is the social event of the year, a chance for the Rhodes community to unwind and celebrate a year's hard work.
+RHODES BALL is a special event every year, a chance for the Rhodes community to unwind and celebrate a year's hard work.
 This massive event is made possible by a small group of committed individuals who plan the Ball from inception to execution, including choosing the theme, fundraising, budgeting, decoration, music, food, drinks, entertainment, and more.
 A great Ball needs a great Ball Committee, so if you're interested in planning the party of the season, look out for our recruitment emails this fall.
 Enthusiasm, but not experience, necessary.

 Rhodes China ForumThe RHODES CHINA FORUM is a fully inclusive organisation dedicated to learning about China.
 We believe that as the world's most populous state and second largest economy, China is an exciting and critical topic – geopolitically, economically, and culturally – for any international leader, particularly in the 21st Century.
 We have conducted academic and cultural exchanges to China, hosted debates on contemporary issues, held speeches by China experts, hosted Chinese delegations, discussed its deep history and literature, and highlighted Scholars' research and experience.
 We are building a network of Scholars engaged with China, and connecting with academic, business, social, and political groups in China.Convenors: Ni Xu, Xilin Jiang, Yuxuan ChenContact: firstname.lastname@example.org